-The stress and frustration you’re experiencing has nothing to do with what’s happening right now in this minute.
+The stress and frustration you are experiencing have nothing to do with what’s happening right now in this minute.

 The stress you’re experiencing is nothing more than resistance to what is.
 That’s it.
-Yes, your resistance to what is is the sole cause of your discomfort, unhappiness, and flat-out stress.
+Yes, your resistance to your current reality is the sole cause of your discomfort, unhappiness, and flat-out stress.

 Is it right here in this exact moment NOW as you’re reading this, or is it when you’re thinking about the imminent journey that this situation may travel, extending the misery and strife?